easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-BP.md

 # Backend best practices

-*In this article we will show you some of our best practices...*
+*In this article we will show you some of our best practices*

 ---